-In summary, the error in [2] should be corrected as Perk suggested in [1], but it does not affect the validity of the putative exact solution that is not derived directly from the error.
-All these well-known theorems in [14-22] are proved only for $\beta > 0$, not for infinite temperature and, other objections in [1] and also those in [11,12] do not stand on solid ground.
-The conjectured solution can be utilized to understand critical phenomena in various systems [32,33], while the conjectures are open to be rigorously proved.
+In summary, the error in [2] should be corrected as Perk suggested in [1], but it does not affect the validity of the putative exact solution, which is not derived directly from the erroneous equation.
+All these well-known theorems in [14-22] are proved only for $\beta > 0$, not for infinite temperature.
+Other objections in [1] and also those in [11,12] do not stand on solid ground.
+The conjectured solution can be utilized to understand critical phenomena in various systems [32,33], while the conjectures are still open to rigorous prove.